mojolicious/mojo.js/docs/Introduction.md

 app.start();
 ```

-Just remember to include a `$id` value so the validation function can be cached.
+Just remember to include an `$id` value, so the validation function can be cached.
 Or even better, register the schema
 during application startup with `app.addSchema()`.

 ```js